KaroshiBee/weevil/docs/messaging.md

 ```
 is an ```initialize``` response message that has optional content data of type ```Capabilities.t```.

-Editor tooling like [Merlin](https://github.com/ocaml/merlin) and [Tuareg](https://github.com/ocaml/tuareg) also helps tremdously as each OCaml message type knows what innards it needs.
+Editor tooling like [Merlin](https://github.com/ocaml/merlin) and [Tuareg](https://github.com/ocaml/tuareg) also helps tremendously as each OCaml message type knows what contents it needs.

 ## The ```dap-gen``` tool